-- Power Users - this user group was used in older versions of Windows, to provide some limited administrative permissions to certain user accounts.
-It is present in more modern versions of Windows only to provide backwards compatibility for old legacy applications.
-Otherwise it is not and should not be used.
+- Power Users - this user group was used in older versions of Windows, to provide limited administrative permissions to certain user accounts.
+It is present in modern versions of Windows only to provide backwards compatibility for old legacy applications.
+Otherwise it is not usable and should not be used.

 - Remote Desktop Users - this user group provides its members with permissions to logon remotely to the computer, via the Remote Desktop.

 - Replicator - this user group is used in domains created by a network administrator.
 It gives its members the permissions required to do file replication across the domain.
 In home networks it should not be used.